 Trust, that’s all it takes.
 And now that you’ve done your research, you want to get the ball rolling, and you’ve settled on China to host your next life adventure.
 So let’s get to it …

 Who Can Teach?

-Don’t quote me on this—I know, what an idiotic way to start the article—but to teach English in China legally you must be from one of the following native English-speaking countries: USA, Canada, U.K., Australia, New Zealand, or Ireland.
-South Africa is/used to be in the mix, but as of late, things ain’t looking too good.
+Don’t quote me on this—I know, what an idiotic way to start the article—but to teach English in China legally you must be from one of the following native English-speaking countries: USA, Canada, U.K., Australia, New Zealand, South Africa, or Ireland.

 But wait!
 Not from a native English-speaking country?
 Hmm… Truthfully, non-native English speakers get hired across China for ESL jobs too, mostly at training centers.
 Africa, Russia, Philippines—it’s not uncommon to look up and be working side by side with a teacher from God-knows where.
 As for how they get hired?
 First, they arrive in China on a tou..
 Sorry, I’ll save that illegality for another post!

 “So how does it work?
 I mean, where can I work?”
 There are generally 4 kinds of schools that’ll hire you to teach English around China: English training centers, public schools, international/bi-lingual schools, and college/universities.

 English training centers for kids and adults are widespread across China.
 Seriously, they’re e-v-e-r-y-w-h-e-r-e.
 They’re open all year round too, and students, i.e. kids age 3-12, typically have classes 4:30-8:30pm on weekdays and between 8am-6:30pm on the weekend.
 That means you’ll probably need to work a Wednesday-Sunday schedule at 40 hours a week, and typically between 1pm-8:30 Wednesday-Friday, and 8am-6:30 Saturday and Sunday.
 “Well that’s wacky.”
 Eh, don’t worry, you’ll get used to it.